cuda-api-wrappers

 struct version_t

-CUDA Runtime version.
+A structure representing a CUDA release version.
 More...

 Typedefs